uzh-rpg/e2calib/README.md

 ## Reconstruction

-The [reconstruction](https://github.com/uzh-rpg/e2calib_private/blob/wip/manasi/reconstruction/offline_reconstruction.py) requires the h5 file to convert events to frames.
+The [reconstruction](https://github.com/uzh-rpg/e2calib_private/blob/wip/manasi/python/offline_reconstruction.py) requires the h5 file to convert events to frames.
 Additionally, you also need to specify the height and width of the event camera and the frequency at which you want to reconstruct the frames.
 To run the image reconstruction code on the test data use the following command:
 ```
+cd python
 python offline_reconstruction.py  --freq_hz 5
 ```
-The images will be written by default in the ```data/reconstruction``` folder.
+The images will be written by default in the ```frames/reconstruction``` folder.